 Bluehost has plenty of nice features but I think Bluehost is much more beginner orientated than either Dreamhost or SiteGround so they don’t have some of the more advanced features.
 There’s nothing wrong with this, as most people looking for cheap WordPress hosting would never use them anyway.

-Some of the good features that Bluehost provide are the automatic backups they do, the Cloudflare integration built into their accounts and the one click installs that are useful for beginners.
+Some of the good features that Bluehost provides are the automatic backups they do, the Cloudflare integration built into their accounts and the one-click installs that are useful for beginners.

 Check out Bluehost